-LSU Wide Receiver U
+Why LSU Is The Real Wide Receiver U

-Even though the Cleveland Browns haven’t reaped the rewards of having two great LSU wide receivers on their team just yet, there is no denying that Beckham and Landry are two of the best at their position.
+Even though the Cleveland Browns haven’t reaped the full rewards of having two great LSU wide receivers on their team just yet, there is no denying that Beckham and Landry are two of the best at their position.

-Both of their jersey’s, especially Beckham’s, still dominate the stands at Tiger Stadium on LSU game days.
+Both of their jerseys, especially Beckham’s, still dominate the stands at Tiger Stadium on LSU game days.